Digital Version

 Set clear product standards and ensure vendors can meet them.
 If you’re switching products or vendors, request samples of the new product or your vendor’s private label brand before committing.
 No one wants to be stuck with floppy legal pads.

-7. Go Green Without the Paper Jams
+8. Go Green Without the Paper Jams

-Sustainability is no longer a “nice to have”—it’s a priority.
+Sustainability is no longer a “nice to have,” it’s a priority.
 Most suppliers offer a variety of eco-friendly options, but be mindful of how recycled materials impact equipment performance.

 Ask suppliers about their sustainability practices and prioritize recycled and biodegradable options where possible.
 Just be sure to check with your MFD manufacturer—many report that recycled paper can lead to frequent jams.

-Chapter Six: Managing Off-Site Records Storage Effectively
+Managing Off-Site Records Storage Effectively

 Off-site storage is one of those things that often gets pushed to the back burner once the contract is signed, but ignoring it can cost your firm more than you realize.
 Left unchecked, storage contracts can rack up fees, automatically renew for years, and hit you with charges you never saw coming.
+What can your firm do to reduce (or even eliminate) physical storage in the future?

-Contracts: Lock It In Without Getting Locked Down
+Contracts: Lock It in Without Getting Locked Down

-A strong off-site storage contract isn’t just a formality—it’s your roadmap for keeping things fair, clear, and in control.
 When things don’t go as expected (because sometimes they don’t), you’ll be glad the right terms are in place.

 Here are a few non-negotiables for any off-site storage contract: